 Accountants Offer a Valuable Professional Service to Their Clients

-As an accountant you provide a valuable service to your clients and you need insurance to cover your business against various professional risks.
+As an accounting professional, you provide a valuable service to your clients and you need insurance to cover your business against various professional risks.
 Preparing corporate tax and consequences of inaccurate financials can lead to lawsuits.
-Apollo offers a customized small business insurance package tailored to fit your accounting business insurance needs.
+Insurance companies like APOLLO offer a customized small business insurance package tailored to fit your accounting business insurance needs.